alumet-dev/helm-charts/README.md

 - ALUMet relay server: one pod and a LoadBalancer service's type are deployed
 - ALUMet API:  one pod and a LoadBalancer service's type are deployed

 All docker images must be located on the same docker registry.
-A global variable (global.image.registry) is defined to set the URL path.
+A global variable (global.image.registry) is defined to set the URL path; the default value is: ghrc.io/alumet-dev

 A kubernetes secret must de defined to be able to connect to the docker registry for downloading the images.
-The secret's name is defined as global variable: global.secret.name
+The secret's name is defined as global variable: global.secret

 ## ALUMET relay server